Road-Drum/DSDT-Repo/README.md

 Carefully read this README before proceeding, Whatever happens to you OR your laptop is NOT my responsibility and it is your own.

 This repo is still work in progress meaning it will be updated periodically to add new laptop models or remove some files which are obsolete, or even giving issues.

+HOW TO: INSTALL CLOVER BOOTLOADER ON HDD https://www.youtube.com/watch?v=qhSciG2SKu4 paste the downloaded dsdt.aml file to \EFI\CLOVER\ACPI\WINDOWS\  if you dont see windows folder create it and paste.

 Report Your issues in our discord server if you can or in the github itself if you know how to do that.. if not communicate with me/us through our glorious discord server here https://discord.gg/qEAfkuA